azimonti/ma-libs/cpp/libconfig_loader/README.md

 MaxUsers = 100
 EnableFeatureX = true
 ServerList = server1.example.com,server2.example.com,192.168.1.100
-MyNumber = abc # This will cause a parsing error for getInt Thresholds = 0.5;1.5;2.5
+MyNumber = abc # This will cause a parsing error for getInt (uses default) Thresholds = 0.5;1.5;2.5 # For getVectorDouble
+Rate = 0.75 # For getFloat
+ItemPrices = 10.5,20.75,5.0 # For getVectorFloat
+# MissingKeyDouble will cause getDouble("MissingKeyDouble") to throw
+# MalformedVector = 1.0,xyz,3.0 will cause getVectorDouble("MalformedVector") to throw
 ```